Breaking Reversibility Accelerates Langevin Dynamics for Global Non-Convex Optimization: Main results

-In this section, we investigate the behavior around local minima for the underdamped Langevin dynamics \eqref{eq:V-iterate}-\eqref{eq:X-iterate} by studying recurrence and escape times with the choice of the friction coefficient $\gamma=2\sqrt{m}$ which is optimal for the convergence rate as discussed in Section \ref{sec:quadratic}.
-We also give an analogous theorem for the case $\gamma<2\sqrt{m}$ in Section \ref{sec:small} of the Appendix; the remaining case $\gamma>2\sqrt{m}$ can also be treated similarly.
+We investigate the behavior around local minima for the underdamped Langevin dynamics \eqref{eq:V-iterate}-\eqref{eq:X-iterate} by studying recurrence and escape times with the choice of the friction coefficient $\gamma=2\sqrt{m}$ which is optimal for $\Vert e^{-tH_{\gamma}}\Vert$.
+We first recall the Lambert W function $W(x)$ {which} is defined via the solution of the algebraic equation $W(x)e^{W(x)}=x$.
+When $-e^{-1}\leq x<0$, $W(x)$ has two branches, the upper branch $W_{0}(x)$ and the lower branch $W_{-1}(x)$, see e.g. \cite{Corless}.

-Before we state the main result, we summarize the technical constants that will be used in Table \ref{table_constants_1} \footnote{In Table \ref{table_constants_1}, $C_{x}^{c}$, $C_{v}^{c}$ give the uniform $L^{2}$ bounds for the continuous-time processes $X(t)$ and $V(t)$ defined in \eqref{eq:XL} and \eqref{eq:VL} respectively, and $C_{x}^{d}$, $C_{v}^{d}$ give the uniform $L^{2}$ bounds for the discrete-time processes $X_{k}$ and $V_{k}$ defined in \eqref{eq:X-iterate} and \eqref{eq:V-iterate} respectively, and $K_{1}$ and $K_{2}$ are used in the upper bound on the stepsize $\eta$ under which the uniform $L^{2}$ bounds for the discrete-time processes are valid, see Lemma \ref{lem:L2bound} for details.}.
-In the following result and the rest of the paper unless we specify otherwise, the notation $\mathcal{O(\cdot)}$ hides dependency to the constants $C_{H}$, $M$, $L$.
-We give explicit expressions for all the constants in the proofs.